 12. The broken chair

-Across the street from the Palais des Nations, is this evocative sculpture, reminding us of the horrors of land mines.
+Across the street from the Palais des Nations, on Place des Nations, is this evocative sculpture, reminding us of the horrors of land mines.
 More about the 3-legged chair in this post.

 From Place des Nations, we head up the street for our next stop – but first, a quick look at this sculpture of Gandhi in Ariana Park on the way.
 It’s lovely.
 That’s all.